 See Section 9.
-The standard course within TST is worth 0.5 credits and is referred to by the University of Toronto as a half course.
+The standard course within TST is worth 0.5 credits and is technically referred to by the University of Toronto as a half course.
+In practice, most courses at U of T and TST are half courses and most people call them courses.
 Within this Handbook, such a course is referred to simply as a course.
 Full courses (1.0 credit) are also offered with TST, and are referred to within this Handbook as "full, 1.0-credit courses."